carteras/ucssc_public/Robotics and Mechatronics 2021S1/T2/00 installing micropython/readme.md

 ### Intermediate Challenge
 3. Copy blink.py and name it morse_what.py.
 Modify this script so it will write your name in Morse code.

-## Write up

-Create a PowerPoint/google-slide presentation and respond to the following points:

-* Installing Micropython
-  * What is esptool?
-  * What is AMPY?
-* Maintaining a Micropython Microcontroller
-  * How do we discover which COM port the microcontroller is on?
-  * What are the basic commands for managing the contents of the microcontrollers?
-  * How to upload code to the microcontroller
-  * Things for future you to consider when making programs